 The use of the presumption that community funds were used to pay family expenses in Texas is exemplified in Zagorski v.
 Zagorski, 116 S.W.3d 309 (Tex.
 App.-Houston [14th Dist.]
 2003, pet. denied), where the husband "introduced an exhibit showing less than \$115,000 in interest was earned during the marriage.
 Another exhibit shows approximately \$366,000 was withdrawn for marital living expenses."
 Id. at 320.
 The appellate court concluded that, "[b]ecause the withdrawals for community expenses depleted the community funds in the Account, the Account remained [the husband's] separate account."
 Id.
-The court said: "Tony's tracing of the community funds into and out of the Account rebutted the statutory presumption the Account was a community asset....
+The court said: "Tony's tracing of the community asset. . . .
 Here, the evidence demonstrates community funds in the Account were depleted."
-This was an aggregate-level (not line-item) tracing, accomplished by showing the total interest income and the total withdrawals for living expenses, and the court presumed that the interest income was used up in paying for the living expenses.
+This was an aggregate-level (not line-item) tracing, accomplished by showing the total interest income and the total withdrawals for living expenses.